vpoluyaktov/radiocast/Specification.md

 - All configuration (API keys, project IDs, bucket names) must be environment-variable driven.
 - Use IAM/service accounts for Cloud Storage and Secret Manager access.
-- Terraform manages all infrastructure with modular configuration files.
+- Terraform manages all infrastructure with organized configuration files split by logical grouping.
+- **CRITICAL**: Always use `terraform/terraform.sh` script for Terraform operations - never use raw `terraform` commands directly.
+- The `terraform.sh` script automatically substitutes the correct `backend.tf` file for the specified environment before executing Terraform commands.
 - CI/CD workflows use Terraform for deployment instead of direct gcloud commands.
 - Environment variables passed to Terraform via `TF_VAR_` prefix for secure secret handling.